xsplicersx/cool-python-console-app/README.md

 (example)
-    python /users/bob/desktop/hash.pyit will be different for you, unless yur name is bob and you saved the file on your desktop lol.
+    python /users/bob/desktop/hash.py --- it will be different for you, unless yur name is bob and you saved the file on your desktop lol.